-tion search.
+Table III's two right-most columns report maximum likelihood estimates of p_k , \mathbf{z}{kj} , and \mathbf{e}{kj} for the Baseline treatment, using (4.5)'s model of decisions with compliance-contingent error rates and (4.4)'s model of decisions and information search.
 Under our assumptions both models yield consistent estimates, but the latter's are more efficient because (4.4)'s model uses more information.
-For (4.5)'s model we also report (in parentheses) estimates of ζ{kj} conditional on the p_k estimated from decisions alone, to indicate the compliance frequencies on which the ε{kj} estimates are based.
+For (4.5)'s model we also report estimates of \mathbf{z}{kj} conditional on the p_k estimated from decisions alone, to indicate the compliance frequencies on which the \mathbf{e}{kj} estimates are based.

 The estimates for our model of decisions with compliance-contingent error rates are very close to those for (4.2)'s model of decisions alone, with nearly the same ordering of type frequencies.
 The main difference is the strong separation of Naïve and Optimistic.
-A likelihood ratio test cannot reject the hypothesis that $\varepsilon{kj} \equiv \varepsilon_k$ for all j and k (p-value 0.20) or, a fortiori, that ε{kj} is weakly increasing in j for all k.65 These results weakly support the implication of our theory that subjects with higher compliance tend to make their types' decisions more frequently, suggesting that there are systematic relationships between subjects' deviations from search patterns associated with equilibrium analysis and their deviations from equilibrium decisions.
+A likelihood ratio test cannot reject the hypothesis that $\mathbf{e}{kj} \equiv \mathbf{e}k$ for all j and k (p-value 0.20) or, a fortiori, that \mathbf{e}{kj} is weakly increasing in j for all k.71 These results weakly support the implication of our theory that subjects with higher compliance tend to make their types' decisions more frequently, suggesting that there are systematic relationships between subjects' deviations from search patterns associated with equilibrium analysis and their deviations from equilibrium decisions.

 Naive and L2 have high compliance, error rates that decrease with higher compliance (with a low-frequency exception for L2), and low error rates when compliance is high, all as suggested by theory.
 For those types the implied frequencies of noncompliance are generally lower than the corresponding error rates, which supports the interpretation that subjects made their estimated types' decisions intentionally, except for errors.
 By contrast, D1 has fairly high compliance and high error rates that decrease with compliance (with a low-frequency exception); and Altruistic and Equilibrium have low compliance and error rates that decrease with compliance (with an exception for Equilibrium).
-These results suggest that the estimated frequencies of Naive and L2 are reliable, but they give somewhat less reason for confidence in that of D1 and little reason for confidence in those of Altruistic or Equilibrium.